reis-victor/linux_scripts/README.md

 ### Extension Changer

    A simple extension renamer script that changes the old extension to a new one in a given directory

-### Void Linux post-install

-   This script installs GPU (Intel or Nvidia), Minimal Xorg and Gnome Desktop Environment, Vim text editor, Intel microcode,socklog syslog, gufw firewall, zsh shell, and git.
-Also, it creates all the required runit services and changes the shell to zsh.

- ### Arch Linux install

-   This script automates the Arch Linux install.
-It uses f2fs filesystem, GRUB EFI bootloader and a SWAP partition.
-All Arch Linux required files (it uses US-english language, us-acentos keyboard layout, and Sao Paulo timezone), essential GNOME system files/services, and Intel drivers are installed (and a few favorite apps).
-As well, it enables superuser privileges to your user :)